gpii-ops/vagrant-gpii-ci/README.md

  * `vagrant destroy [vm]` to stop and destroy the vm.
  * `vagrant reload [vm]` to stop and destroy the vm.
  * `vagrant halt [vm]` to shutdown the vm without destroy it.
- * `vagrant ci test [vm]` to run all the stages defined in the .ci_stages variable, at the selected vm.
+ * `vagrant ci test [--stage STAGE] [vm]` to run all the stages defined in the .ci_stages variable, at the selected vm.
+If the *--stage* option is used, Vagrant will only run the stage spcified.

 Note: